isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-returning-to-singapore/faq-returning-rgl-travellers.md

 #### 2. Do I have to take a COVID-19 test before I return to Singapore?

-Returning RGL travellers from Germany, Indonesia, Japan, Malaysia and Republic of Korea must take a COVID-19 PCR test within 72 hours before departure for Singapore at an authorised health centre designated by the Government of a counterpart country/region, and obtain a certificate for a negative COVID-19 test.
+Returning RGL travellers from <b>Germany, Indonesia, Japan, Malaysia (taking flight or ferry to Singapore) and Republic of Korea</b> must take a COVID-19 PCR test within 72 hours before departure for Singapore at an authorised health centre designated by the Government of a counterpart country/region, and obtain a certificate for a negative COVID-19 test.

+<b>Singapore Permanent Residents returning from Malaysia via the land checkpoints</b> also need to take a pre-departure PCR test.

 #### 3. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Germany/ Indonesia/ Japan/ Malaysia/ Republic of Korea?